Quantifying the dust in SN 2012aw and iPTF14hls with ORBYTS: Discussion and Conclusions

 \section{Discussion and Conclusions}

 We have used the Monte Carlo radiative transfer code {\sc damocles} to model the late-epoch H$\alpha$ line profiles of two Type~IIP supernovae, SN~2012aw and iPTF14hls, in order to determine their ejecta dust masses and grain parameters, as well as other ejecta parameters, for epochs corresponding to days 1158 and 1863 for SN~2012aw and to days 752 and 1170 for iPTF14hls.
 We present a GUI wrapper for the {\sc damocles} code, written using the Python Tkinter module which facilitates a visual understanding of the code and a quick determination of the best fitting model to a broad emission line profile for a range of dust compositions.
 It can be used by both researchers and for citizen science purposes.
 We have used this GUI to model the H$\alpha$ red-blue line asymmetries of the two supernovae.
 We have robustly quantified the errors on the derived model parameters using Bayesian inference. \\ \\ For SN~2012aw we constrained the day~1863 dust composition to be $>$75~per~cent silicate, and constrained the grain radius to 0.26$^{+0.46}_{-0.16}$~$\mu$m.
-Using this dust composition the dust mass found for a 100~per~cent silicate composition at day 1158 post-explosion was $2.0^{+8.9}_{-1.6}\times10^{-4}$~M$_\odot$, while at day 1863 it was measured to be $6.0^{+21.9}_{-3.6}\times10^{-4}~M_\odot$. \\ \\ For iPTF14hls at day 752 we found a dust mass of 1.0$^{+14}_{-1.24}\times10^{-5}$ M$_{\odot}$, while at day 1170 we found a dust mass of 8.1$^{+81}_{-7.6}\times10^{-5}$ M$_{\odot}$ for a dust composition of 50~per~cent amorphous carbon and 50~per~cent astronomical silicate.
+Using this dust composition the dust mass found for a 100~per~cent silicate composition at day 1158 post-explosion was $2.0^{+8.9}_{-1.6}\times10^{-4}$~M$_\odot$, while at day 1863 it was measured to be $6.0^{+21.9}_{-3.6}\times10^{-4}~M_\odot$.
+The large grain radius that we determine for SN~2012aw lends extra weight to the findings of \citet{Niculescu-Duvaz2022} that dust grains in most CCSNe have a grain radius of $>$0.1~$\mu$m, which is also in agreement with other studies constraining dust grain sizes (e.g. \cite{Gall2014}, \cite{owen2015},\cite{Wesson2015}, \cite{Bevan2017} and \cite{priestley2020}).
+Larger dust grains are more likely to survive the passage of the reverse shock than smaller grains, with \citet{Slavin2020} and \citet{Kirchschlager2020, Kirchschlager2022} finding a reverse shock dust destruction rate for silicate grain radii $>0.1~\mu$m of $\sim$20-50~per~cent. \\ \\ For iPTF14hls at day 752 we found a dust mass of 1.0$^{+14}_{-1.24}\times10^{-5}$ M$_{\odot}$, while at day 1170 we found a dust mass of 8.1$^{+81}_{-7.6}\times10^{-5}$ M$_{\odot}$ for a dust composition of 50~per~cent amorphous carbon and 50~per~cent astronomical silicate.
 The large uncertainty limits on the dust mass measurements for iPTF14hls, and the fact that we could not constrain its dust grain composition, means we are unable to be certain that it had formed less dust than SN~2012aw at an epoch of $\sim$1200 days. \\ \\ As SN~2012aw and iPTF14hls are fairly bright and young CCSNe, it should be straight-forward to conduct follow-up optical observations to monitor the evolution of their dust mass, as they are predicted to have only formed less than 1~per~cent of their total dust mass by 1000 days post-explosion (see Figure 23 of \citet{Niculescu-Duvaz2022}).
 An ongoing comparison between the evolution of these CCSNe and SN 1987A would be particularly interesting, as they are all classified as Type IIP CCSNe, but at day $\sim$1200 both SN~2012aw and iPTF14hls have been found here to have formed less dust than SN~1987A, as can be seen in Figure \ref{fig:iip-compar}.
 At around day 1000 post-explosion, the dust mass measured in SN 2004dj is also less than that found in SN 1987A.
-This hints that at 1000 days SN~1987A could be an anomalously high dust-former, but more Type IIP SN measurements would need to be made to confirm this for later stages. \\
+This hints that at 1000 days the peculiar Type~II SN~1987A could be an anomalously high dust-former, but more Type IIP SN measurements would need to be made to confirm this for later stages. \\